abemedia/abemedia.github.io/services/estate-agents.md

     class: orange
     params:
     -
-        title: Database Integration
+        title: DezRez Integration
         icon: home
-        content: Our estate agent websites integrate with providers such as DezRez so they are always up-to-date with your latest properties.
+        content: Our estate agent websites integrate with database providers such as DezRez so they are always up-to-date with your latest properties.
     -
-        title: Branded PDF Brochures
+        title: PDF Brochures
         icon: file-pdf-o
         content: Automatically generate stunning PDF brochures of your property data which are fully customisable by the user.
     -
-        title: Innovative Property Search
+        title: Innovative Search
         icon: sliders
-        content: Innovative property search interface featuring dynamic sliders & instant search which updates as the user select search parameters.
+        content: Our innovative property search interface features dynamic sliders & instant results which update as the user selects search parameters.

 -
     type: services
     title: Our Services
     class: grey
 ---
-The all new ABE media estate agent websites are the ultimate in design and usability they are the most comprehensive estate agent website solutions available at realistic prices to high street agents.
+The all new ABE media estate agent websites are the ultimate in design and usability.
+They are the most comprehensive estate agent website solutions available at realistic prices to high street agents.

-After many months of development and testing from our professional, dedicated team of web designers, and programmers this fine balance of code and design provides a completely fresh take on estate agent websites.
+After many months of development and testing from our professional, dedicated team of web designers and programmers, this fine balance of code and design provides a completely fresh take on estate agent websites.

-Just Imagine Being Able To:

-- Navigate your website easily on any browser or device
-- Build a website that generates a return on its investment
-- Create PDF Brochures with just one click

-...
-And that's just for starters!